JeffLynx/mastermind-odin/README.md

 If max turns are reached without the player cracking the code, displays a loss message and shows the secret code.

 If player cracks the code, displays a win message.

+TODO: Implement a computer player and let the player choose if they want to be the code maker or the code breaker.